-Course Code: Course Title: Organization change and BBA3017 development L-P-C 3 0 0 3 Version No. 2.0 Course Pre-requisites Knowledge of Human Resource Management Knowledge of Organization development as a p part of Human Resou rce Mana gement Anti-requisites Nil Course Description This course introduces the student to the discip overview of how an Organizational Developme interpersonal, group, intergroup, or organization historical foundations of the field and explains addition, values, ethics and the role of the Organization be studied. ent specialist plans ar on-wide change.
-This the practical interven nd implem course pr tions invo nents in esents tolved in tervention theoretica an OD p ns to crea l and rocess; in Course Out Comes On successful completion of the course, the stude CO1: Describe the basic concepts of organization CO2: Outline the traditional and modern method CO3: Discuss the elements of Organization devectors: Explain contemporary practices of change (Comprehension) on change (Knowledgeds of change managedelopment (Comprehedelopment) ement (Co ension) - • strategy Course Objective The objective of the course is to familiarize the Development and attain Employability throu U hange ar Course Content: Module 1 Organization change 10 S essions Organizational change - Introduction, nature of change, Internal & Exter rnal changes, types o f change, Models of change e- Lewis
+Course Code: Course Title: Organization change and BBA3017 development L-P-C 3 0 0 3 Version No. 2.0 Course Pre-requisites Knowledge of Human Resource Management Knowledge of Organization development as a p oart of Human Reso urce Mana gement Anti-requisites Nil Course Description This course introduces the student to the discipline of Organizational Development (OD); it provides a overview of how an Organizational Development specialist plans and implements interventions to cre interpersonal, group, intergroup, or organization-wide change.
+This course presents theoretical and historical foundations of the field and explains the practical interventions involved in an OD process; is addition, values, ethics and the role of the Organizational Development professional/change agent will be studied.
+Course Out Comes On successful completion of the course, the student shall be able to: CO1: Describe the basic concepts of organization change (Knowledge) CO2: Outline the traditional and modern methods of change management (Comprehension) CO3: Discuss the elements of Organization development (Comprehension) CO4: Explain contemporary practices of change management in linkage with an organization strategy (Comprehension) strategy Course Objective The objective of the course is to familiarize the Development and attain Employability throu U hange ar Course Content: Module 1 Organization change 10 S essions Organizational change - Introduction, nature of change, Internal & Exter rnal changes, types of change, Models of change e- Lewis